Quadriffis/immortal-millionaire/draft.md

 Fat is an interesting one.
 It does trigger the satiety response, but the effect is **delayed**.
 Basically it fill you, but only after half an hour or so.

+An interesting technique based on the satiety system is taking 30 grams of protein within 30 minutes of waking.
+It suppresses apetite for a good amount of time.

 ### Glycemic index

 Your body transforms all carbohydrates into sugar.
 This is why all carbohydrates increase your blood sugar levels, but fats do not.